How to Decide Between Different Home Styles

 French country, bohemian, and rustic styles all give a homeowner more freedom when it comes to which furniture, rugs, and decorations they choose.
 For those who enjoy tasteful decorations as a way to show off their personality, French country gives them plenty of options to accessorize to their heart's content.
 For those who want to shock their visitors, a bohemian style allows unconventional patterns and furniture that can serve as focal pieces in a room.
 Homeowners who have always appreciated the beauty of the outdoors can choose a rustic style as a way to incorporate elements of the outdoors with the indoors.

 From Hollywood to Kingstowne, plenty of homeowners get their inspiration from some of the trendiest places across the country.
-These styles typically follow certain design styles but then embellish them even more to add flair to a room.
+These styles typically follow certain design styles but then embellish them, even more, to add flair to a room.
 For example, Hollywood follows many of the tenets laid out by Victorian design, but takes them several steps further for a more opulent and extravagant pop.
 Rooms outfitted in the Hamptons style will take its cue straight from the beach, using white furniture with touches of green or blue to offset the starkness.
 These designs are perfect for someone who wants to celebrate another location even if they can't personally live there.

-No one else can choose a home style for a homeowner, but they can make it easier to get the best possible arrangements to a room.
+No one else can choose a home style for a homeowner, but they can make it easier to get the best possible arrangements for a room.
 Homeowners who are serious about improving their home may want to consider hiring an interior expert to get the perfect look for their home.